PranavSriram18/genai_foundations/docs/series/moe.md

 batches, especially early in training; double buffering increases the peak footprint.

 <span class="term">Optimizer State</span><br>
-Algorithms like Muon and Adam require per-parameter additional state, which grows with $m$ rather than $k$, and is typically FP32 even if weights are reduced precision.
+Algorithms like Muon and Adam require additional per-parameter state, which grows with $m$ rather than $k$, and is typically FP32 even if weights use reduced precision.
 The K2 paper notes, "*after reserving space for parameters, gradient buffers, and optimizer states, the remaining \[HBM\] is insufficient to hold the full MoE activations.*"